Religion in Afghanistan: History

 The 1979 Soviet invasion in support of a communist government triggered a major intervention of religion into Afghan political conflict.
 The Democratic Republic of Afghanistan (1980–1987) was a secular state; Islam united the multi-ethnic political opposition.
 The Soviet-backed Marxist-style regime and the People's Democratic Party of Afghanistan (PDPA) moved to reduce the influence of Islam.
 The PDPA imprisoned, tortured and murdered many members of the religious establishment.
 After National Reconciliation talks in 1987, Islam became once again the state religion and the country removed the word "Democratic" from its official name.
 From 1987-1992, the country's official name was the Republic of Afghanistan.
 The Sikh, Hindu, Christian, and Zoroastrian minorities have declined since; in the 1970s, it is estimated the country had around 500,000 Sikhs and 200,000 Hindus, while perhaps 7–10,000 remained in 2017.

-The Taliban won the Afghan Civil War in the 1990s and established the Islamic Emirate of Afghanistan (1996–2001), an Islamic state and theocracy that imposed the Taliban's version of Islam on the parts of the country it controlled.
-After the overthrow of the Taliban in 2001, a new Islamic Republic was established in 2004 that combined state-sponsored Islam and democracy, the Islamic Republic of Afghanistan.
-With the fall of the Republic in 2021 and the return of the Taliban, it remains to be seen how the new Taliban treat the matter; their harsh suppression of journalism and foreigners have made getting reliable reports on the religious situation in Afghanistan difficult.
+The Taliban won the Afghan Civil War in the 1990s and established the Islamic Emirate of Afghanistan (1996–2001), an autocratic Islamic theocracy that imposed the Taliban's extreme version of Islam on the parts of the country it controlled.
+After the overthrow of the Taliban in 2001, a new Islamic Republic was established in 2004 that combined state-sponsored Islam with Western democracy, the Islamic Republic of Afghanistan.
+With the fall of the Republic in 2021 and the return of the Taliban, it remains to be seen how the new Taliban government treats the matter; their harsh suppression of journalism and foreigners have made getting reliable reports on the religious situation in Afghanistan difficult.

 For Afghans, Islam represents a potentially unifying symbolic system which offsets the divisiveness that frequently rises from the existence of a deep pride in tribal loyalties and an abounding sense of personal and family honor found in multitribal and multiethnic societies such as Afghanistan.
 Mosques serve not only as places of worship, but for a multitude of functions, including shelter for guests, places to meet and converse, the focus of social religious festivities and schools.
 Almost every Afghan has at one time during his youth studied at a mosque school; for some this is the only formal education they receive.

 Minority religious groups

+Demographics

+A Pew Forum data report in 2009 stated that Sunni Muslims constituted 80-85% of the population, with Shia Muslims making up 10-15%.
+Other religious groups, mainly Hindus, Sikhs, Baha’is and Christians, together constitute less than 0.3 percent of the population.
+There were a few hundred Ahmadiyya Muslims and no Jews in the country.